GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 When it comes to authenticating the pipeline stage supports the authentication schemes `Basic`, `Digest`, `Ntlm`, `Kerberos` and `Negotiate`.
 The required schemes can be selected by or'ing the schemes, because `AuthenticationScheme` is a flag enumeration.
 The value `PasswordBased` is predefined to sum up all these authentication schemes in a single value.
 To use custom credentials you need to set the `Username` and the `Password` property.
 If any of both is empty the stage will use the credentials of the login user.
 Furthermore for the authentication schemes `Digest`, `Ntlm`, `Kerberos` and `Negotiate` you need to initialize the `Domain` property appropriately.
 Due to security reasons using login credentials is only supported for the authentication schemes `Ntlm`, `Kerberos` and `Negotiate`.

-By default the stage limits the number of messages incorporated in a bulk request to 1000 messages and the size of the bulk request to 5 Megabytes.
-This can be overridden using the `BulkRequestMaxMessageCount` and the `BulkRequestMaxSize` property.
+By default the stage limits the size of a bulk request to 5 Mebibytes.
+This can be overridden using the `BulkRequestMaxSize` property.
+The request size must be in the range between 10 KiB and 100 MiB.
+Invalid sizes are adjusted to the nearest valid size to avoid malfunctions.
+There is also an option to limit the number of messages in a request using the `BulkRequestMaxMessageCount` property.
+The default is `0` which means that the number of messages in a request is not limited.
+As long as there are messages available there is at least one request on the line.
+Under high-load the stage sends additional requests up the maximum number defined by the `BulkRequestMaxConcurrencyLevel` property.
+By default the stage allows to send up to 5 bulk requests in parallel.
+These requests must be filled entirely to be sent.
+If there are less messages to send the stage waits for the last request to complete, then sends the next one.
+This behavior spares bulk request slots on the *Elasticsearch* server.

 Via the `IndexName` property the pipeline stage allows to choose the name of the *Elasticsearch* index messages should be sent to.
 By default the name of the index is `logs`.